yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

-If you use our lyrics-melody dataset and lyrics embedding, please kindly cite our paper "Conditional LSTM-GAN for Melody Generation from Lyrics" available at https://arxiv.org/pdf/1908.05551.pdf (more details about lyrics-melody dataset and melody generation from lyrics)
+If you use our lyrics-melody dataset and lyrics embedding (including our skip-gram mdoel and BURT model repectively trained in our lyrics dataset), please kindly cite our paper
+"Conditional LSTM-GAN for Melody Generation from Lyrics" available at https://arxiv.org/pdf/1908.05551.pdf (more details about lyrics-melody dataset and melody generation from lyrics)

 You can find our 12 melodies (melodies_experiment.zip) used in subjective evaluation of this paper.